PRM™ Certificate Programs for Students

 Proof you have a solid understanding of theory and risk measurement

-Students currently enrolled in a degree program are eligible to take the PRM examinations as part of a special certificate program.
+Graduates who have recently completed a degree program are eligible to take the PRM examinations as part of a special certificate program.
+Students currently enrolled in a degree program are also eligible for this program.

 By passing the PRM examinations, you have evidence that you understand the fundamentals important to sound financial risk management practices.